Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: QCD background and 2D templates

-Here $N$ is the total number of events in the sample that we are studying, including both signal and background and $f_L^\prime$, $f_T^\prime$ and $f_B^\prime$ are fit parameters that we identify as the fraction of longitudinal $W$~bosons, transverse $W$~bosons and background events in the sample respectively.
-These fit parameters are subject to the constraint $f_L^\prime + f_T^\prime+ f_B^\prime = 1$.
+to obtain the fractions of longitudinal and transverse $W$ bosons, as well as the QCD background fraction.
+Here $N_{\textrm{tot}}$ is the total number of events in the sample that we are studying, including both signal and background and $f_L$, $f_T$ and $f_B$ are fit parameters that we identify as the fraction of longitudinal $W$~bosons, transverse $W$~bosons and background events in the sample, respectively.
+These fit parameters are subject to the constraint $f_L+ f_T+ f_B = 1$.

-In practice, since the background template bears some similarity to the transverse $W$ boson template, we expect that there will be a slight degeneracy in the fit parameters $f_T^\prime$ and $f_B^\prime$ which will make identification of the transverse $W$ polarization fraction harder, depending on the level of background contamination.
+Our next goal will be to study the template distribution $\mathcal{T}_B$ of the proxy variable $p_\theta$ for mistagged QCD background, and to see how well this can be distinguished from the templates $\mathcal{T}_L$ and $\mathcal{T}_T$.
+The QCD jets that pass our tagging cuts would typically be produced from a parton which undergoes a relatively hard splitting in the parton shower.
+Since the splitting in QCD prefers soft and collinear radiation, it will lead to a preferentially asymmetric splitting of the prongs.
+This would lead to a $p_\theta$ distribution that prefers higher values of $p_\theta$~($\simeq 1$).
+While our choice of grooming parameters and tagging cuts would once again remove events with $p_\theta \gtrsim 0.8$, the distribution would continue to show a preference for high $p_\theta$ values.
+We expect that the background template will bear some similarity to the transverse $W$ boson template, and thus we expect that there will be a slight degeneracy in the fit parameters $f_T$ and $f_B$.
+This will make identification of the transverse $W$ polarization fraction harder, depending on the level of background contamination.

-\textbf{Pile-up:} Our study also did not simulate the effect of pile-up which will be a significant issue at higher instantaneous luminosities.
-Various techniques such as vertex reconstruction could help us in pile-up subtraction.
-Moreover, the pruning algorithms that we are using will help in removal of some of the soft and wide-angle contamination.
-However, a more detailed study is needed to assess the effects of pile-up on the distribution of the proxy variable $p_\theta$ that we have constructed.
+In order to study the template $\mathcal{T}_B$, we will first discuss our construction of a sample $\mathcal{B}$ of background QCD events.
+This sample is constructed in a manner similar to the one we have used for longitudinal and transverse $W$ boson templates in Sec.~\ref{sec:benchmarksample}.
+The process that we simulate in MadGraph is $pp \rightarrow jj$ at 13 TeV.
+We then shower and hadronize in Pythia.
+We then apply the same clustering algorithm and jet grooming algorithms as we did for the boosted fat-jets from $W$ bosons.
+We also demand that our QCD jets have $p_T$ values between 800 and 1000~GeV.
+The sample that we construct at this stage is what we call the background sample $\mathcal{B}$ which has nearly 1 billion events.

+We now apply the two-step jet tagging algorithm by first applying the jet mass cut, followed by the $N$-subjettiness cut with $\tau_{21}^\textrm{cut}=0.45$.
+The sample that survives the jet mass cut is denoted as $\mathcal{B}^\prime$, and the sample that survives both cuts is denoted as $\mathcal{B}^{\prime\prime}$.
+We find that the jet mass cut alone rejects 92.0\% of the background, and the combined efficiency of both cuts is 94.7\%.

+If we look at the sample $B^{\prime\prime}$ of mistagged QCD jets, we can now construct the variable $p_\theta$ for these jets.
+The distribution of this variable is the template $\mathcal{T}_B$.
+This distribution is shown in Fig.~\ref{fig:ptheta_compare}.